781 Naval Air Squadron: Communications Unit (1946–1981)

 The Westland Whirlwind of the VIP Flight were withdrawn during 1969 and replaced with Westland Wessex HU.5, an anti-submarine warfare and utility helicopter.
 The 1970s saw 781 NAS undertake surveillance and fisheries protection flights and it operated these out of various airfields around the United Kingdom, including Stornoway, on the Isle of Lewis, in Scotland, RAF Manston, in Kent and RAF Valley, on the island of Anglesey, Wales.
 It also had a de Havilland Sea Devon based at Belfast between 1972 - 1973 and at Prestwick, in South Ayrshire, Scotland, between 1974 - 1975.
 Just prior to disbanding the squadron was operating with Westland Wessex HU.5 for both Search and Rescue and VIP duties, de Havilland Sea Heron, de Havilland Sea Devon and a de Havilland Chipmunk, a primary trainer aircraft.
 781 Naval Air Squadron disbanded on 31 March 1981.

-Aircraft operated
+Aircraft flown

 The squadron operated a variety of different aircraft and versions.
 There are around sixty different marks of aircraft known to have been operated by the squadron between 1940 & 1981: